MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ---
-title: Overview of Dynamics 365 Remote Assist on HoloLens and HoloLens 2
+title: Overview of Dynamics 365 Remote Assist on HoloLens 2
 author: davepinch
-description: Overview of Dynamics 365 Remote Assist features and links to HoloLens and HoloLens 2 gestures ms.author: davepinch ms.date: 04/22/2024 ms.topic: overview ms.reviewer: v-wendysmith
+description: Overview of Dynamics 365 Remote Assist features and links to HoloLens 2 gestures. ms.author: davepinch ms.date: 04/22/2024 ms.topic: overview ms.reviewer: v-wendysmith
 ---

-# Overview of Dynamics 365 Remote Assist on HoloLens and HoloLens 2
+# Overview of Dynamics 365 Remote Assist on HoloLens 2

 [!INCLUDE[try-guides-ra](../includes/try-guides-ra.md)]

 When you use Microsoft Dynamics 365 Remote Assist on HoloLens 2, you can collaborate with one or more Microsoft Teams desktop users or one Teams mobile user.

-## Prerequisites
+## Requirements

-To use Dynamics 365 Remote Assist with HoloLens or HoloLens 2, you need:
+To use Dynamics 365 Remote Assist with HoloLens 2, you need:

 - A subscription to Dynamics 365 Remote Assist and Microsoft Teams.
 The Teams license is included with Dynamics 365 Remote Assist.
 - A HoloLens 2 running the [Windows 10 April 2018 update](requirements.md) or later.